 - Children are born with distinct personalities.
-We can use concepts like Temperament, Learning Style / Multiple Intelligences and Gender and Introvert / Extrovert to help us better understand them.
+It is absolutely worth consdering ideas like Temperament, Learning Style / Multiple Intelligences and Gender and Introvert / Extrovert to help us better understand them.

-- However, we don’t want to “label” our children (as “the shy one” or “the wild one” or “the musician”) because that limits our view of them and limits their ability to grow and develop into all that they are.
+- However, we don’t want to “label” our children (as “the shy one” or “the wild one” or “the musician”) because that can them limit our expectations for them, which limits their ability to grow and develop into all that they are.

 - There are not good or bad temperaments.
 But, there are goodness of fit, and badness of fit.
 A high activity child has “goodness of fit” on the playground, but not in the library.
 A very regular, routine-oriented child might “fit” well with a similar parent, but not so well with the free-spirited parent.